DTH1809/to-do-app/README.md

 Then run ```npm run db``` to start json server database on [http://localhost3001](http://localhost:3001)

-You can modify db.json file to directly change database, after refresh your app because i get data in a component server
+You can modify db.json file to directly change database, after refresh your app because i get data in a component server.
+If you need data to test, you can copy dbtest.json into db.json